maxitg/SetReplace/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/FeatureAssociation.md

 as given by [`HypergraphToGraph`](/Documentation/SymbolsAndFunctions/UtilityFunctions/HypergraphToGraph.md) using the `"StructurePreserving"` transformation
 - `"ObjectProperties"`: A list of properties of the [`WolframModel`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/WolframModelAndWolframModelEvolutionObject.md) that return a numeric value.
-Right now the list of properties is: "EventsCount", "TotalGenerationsCount", "PartialGenerationsCount", "AllEventsCount",  "AllEventsDistinctElementsCount", "AllEventsEdgesCount", "CompleteGenerationsCount".
+Right now the list of properties is: "EventsCount", "PartialGenerationsCount", "AllEventsDistinctElementsCount", "AllEventsEdgesCount", "CompleteGenerationsCount".

 ```wl